-The Bioscopy Conference 2026 will be held 15-17 June in Tromsø.
-The conference will mainly take place at the campus of UiT The Arctic University of Norway.
+The Bioscopy Conference 2026 will be held at UiT The Arctic University of Norway in beautiful Tromsø from 15 to 17 June.

 Scope

 This conference fosters interdisciplinary dialogue between Life Sciences and Advanced Imaging.
 It brings together inter-, multi-, and trans-disciplinary research on biological measurements.
 Above all, we are fueled by curiosity.
-We invite you to share your authentic research journeys—the successes, setbacks, the invaluable insights derived from them.
+We invite you to share your authentic research journeys — the successes, setbacks, and the invaluable insights derived from them.

 We favor submissions bridging biology and imaging/analytical expertise.
 Beyond successes, we welcome insights from unsuccessful paths or ‘negative’ results as they provide invaluable lessons within the authentic research journey.
 Example themes include, but are not limited to: